-The Company operates bedrock and placer mines in the Khabarovsk region of Russia.
-The Company also holds a 25% interest in a gold producing company in the Khakassia region of Russia.
+During 2023 the Company operated the Yubileyniy bedrock project, the Malyutka bedrock project and the Buor alluvial project in the Khabarovsk region of Russia.
+The Company also operated the non-consolidated Zolotaya Zvezda project (Mayskiy and Chazy Gol HL operations) in the Khakasia region of Russia.
 In addition, the Company has several exploration projects ranging from greenfield exploration to the production development stage.
 The major projects are presented on the following pages.